The TQK Pillars

 Boundaries define what will and will not be carried.

-They allow leaders and teams to remain focused on what is essential rather than absorbing every source of noise.
+They maintain focus on what is essential rather than absorbing every source of noise.

 Quiet Strength